lbnl-cybersecurity/ddos-detection/README.md

 [(1)]:http://www.cisco.com/en/US/technologies/tk648/tk362/technologies_white_paper09186a00800a3db9.html

+There might be a bug in the code as "select" statement is not guaranteed to return rows in order of insertion.
+- re-create the table, with a colume indicating insertion id.
+- crosscheck rows in each file:
+  - from database
+  - directly from csvfiles

+Next step:
-Next step: plot entropy timeseries values as shown in this [paper](https://users.ece.cmu.edu/~vsekar/papers/imcfp04-nychis.pdf).
+- plot entropy timeseries values as shown in this [paper](https://users.ece.cmu.edu/~vsekar/papers/imcfp04-nychis.pdf).
   - based on sa(source address), da(destination address), sp(source port), dp(destination port), and ipkt/ibyt, and tr
   - crosscheck number:
     - database: generate 4022 epochs (from 4022 unit time intervals), matching with 4022 nfcapd dump files collected from router lbl-mr2
     - direct using csv files
+- plot traffic volume vs time: pkts / bytes / flows

 entropyOverTime.py calculates sa/da/sp/dp entropy over time.
 Unit time is set to be 5mins.

-There might be a bug in the code as "select" statement is not guaranteed to return rows in order of insertion.
-- re-create the table, with a colume indicating insertion id.
-- crosscheck rows in each file:
-  - from database
-  - directly from csvfiles

-Further findings about this data:
-- it seems like for "ipkt" field, the least report unit is 1000.
-The value under 'ipkt' is multiples of 1000.

-The dataset is labelled with target_ip.
 Found a great description document about ESnet [pdf](http://www.ece.virginia.edu/mv/MSthesis/tian-jin-thesis2013.pdf)
 - For every new packet corresponding to flow F that is captured by the sampling process, NetFlow adds one to the flow-record packet count and increases the total size (bytes) by the packet-payload size.
 That explains the case: ipkt=1000, ibyt=21000.
 Because netflow only captures packet-payload size.
 - In ESnet, the packet sampling rate is 1-in-1000, the active and inactive timeout intervals are 60 sec each, and NetFlow records are exported every 5 mins.
 Only as a reference, might change now.
 - REN: research and education network

+Further findings about this data:
+- it seems like for "ipkt" field, the least report unit is 1000.
+The value under 'ipkt' is multiples of 1000.

 Next step:
 - plot number of flows connecting to the target_ip over time